clemensGooooo/clemensGooooo/README.md

 #### What I already had done:
 - Hacking/Cybersecurity, I did many CTF challenges and learned a lot in the learning paths I did on TryHackMe/HackTheBox and from amazing tutorials on YouTube.
 (CTF, THM, HTB, etc.)
+- CyberSecurity researcher (Investigate interesting vulns and more...)
 - Worked with linux servers and Dockers, Containers, VMs -> Virtualisation
 - Front-End, Back-End development with different languages...
 (Backend: FastAPI,Express.JS Frontend: React, Plain JS/HTML/CSS)
 - AI with Python (tensorflow etc.)